commanderx16/x16-docs/Programmer's Reference Guide.md

 The built-in machine language monitor can be started with the `MON` BASIC command.
 It is based on the monitor of the Final Cartridge III and supports all its features.
 See the [Final Cartridge III Manual](https://rr.pokefinder.org/rrwiki/images/7/70/Final_Cartridge_III_english_Manual.pdf) more more information.

+Some features specific to this monitor are:
+* The `I` command prints a CBM-ASCII-encoded memory dump.
+* The `EC` command prints a binary memory dump.
+This is also useful for character sets.
+* Scrolling the screen with the cursors or F3/F5 will continue memory dumps and disassemblies, and even disassemble backwards.

 The following additions have been made:

+* The instruction set extensions of the 65C02 are supported.
 * The `O` command takes an 8 bit hex value as an argument and sets it as the ROM and RAM bank for reading and writing memory contents.
+The following example disassembles the beginning of the DOS ROM on bank 2:

+      O02
+      DC000 C015

-* The `OV` command takes a 4 bit hex value as an argument and sets it as the video RAM bank for reading and writing memory contents.
+* The `OV` command takes a 4 bit hex value as an argument and sets it as the bank in the video address space for reading and writing memory contents.
+The following example shows the character ROM in the video controller's address space:

+      OV2
+      EC0000 000F

-[TODO: Full documentation]
+*[TODO: Full documentation]*

 ## Memory Map